vitaly-t/pg-promise/README.md

     console.log(reason); // printing the reason why the transaction was rejected });
 ```
-A detached transaction acquires a connection and exposes object ```ctx``` to let all containing queries to execute on the same connection.
+A detached transaction acquires a connection and exposes object ```ctx``` to let all containing queries execute on the same connection.

 And when executing a transaction within a shared connection chain, the only thing that changes is that parameter ```ctx``` becomes the same as parameter ```sco``` from opening a shared connection, so either one can be used inside such a transaction interchangeably:
 ```javascript